-Participants demonstrated a high variety concerning anticipated future perspectives and/or projects.
+The analysis of the second round of interviews shows that participants demonstrated a high variety concerning anticipated future perspectives and/or projects.
 The future perspectives were often linked to the personal situation of the participants.
 The educational/professional background as well as the passion/motivation for youth work were major factors that influenced further plans.